100 MILE START: 5:00 A.M. SATURDAY

 The “MANDATORY” 100M race briefing will begin at 3:30 p.m. in the Legislative Park next to packet pickup.
 It is highly recommended for pacers to attend this briefing but not mandatory.
 Runners are responsible to ensure their pacers are aware of all competition rules.

-There will be two 47-passenger coaches available to transport participants from the host hotels in Carson City to the event start on race day.
-Be sure to keep your bus ticket or ticket purchase receipt.
-You will need it to board the bus.
-Both coaches will have two departing times:
+There will be passenger coaches to transport all participants from the host hotels in Carson City to the event start on race day.
+The coaches will have two departing times:

 - START LINE BUSES – 3:15 am and 3:30 am